 Visit: Draftkings Sportsbook Virginia – Get a $1,000 deposit bonus (20% up to $1,000)

-Whether it’s as a standalone mobile app, or as a license partner of a land-based casino, DraftKings Sportsbook launched in Virginia on January 24, 2021.
+DraftKings Sportsbook launched its mobile app in Virginia on January 24, 2021.
 Since expanding into sports betting in 2018, DraftKings has emerged as one of the biggest brands in the legal US sports wagering market.

 Virginia’s Online Sportsbooks: What Brands Are On The Way?

 Virginia received 25 license applications in 2020, with only 12 online-only licenses available.
 The Virginia Lottery was tight-lipped about who applied.
-Local news has reported that some of the potential Virginia sports betting apps could be from BetMGM, WynnBet, or Barstool.
+Local news has reported that some of the potential Virginia sports betting apps prior to launch.

 Guide To Online Sports Betting In Virginia